1-day Norfolk Spring and Summer Birding Tours - Birding the Norfolk Coast

 Gratuities (please see our tipping guidelines blog)

-Norfolk in spring is a county of change and contrast.
+Norfolk in spring and summer is a county of change and contrast.
 April sees the cold of winter left behind and the return of warmth and growth to the coastal areas.
-The increased daylight hours signal the beginning of spring migration and this is the focus of our coastal spring birdwatching day tour.
+The increased daylight hours signal the beginning of spring migration and this is the focus of our coastal spring and summer birdwatching day tours.
 As we move into May, most of the migrant species are settled in and we can begin to witness the miracle of life in progress as the number of resident and migrant species reaches its peak.
-Our spring coastal tour will begin at 8am and finish around 4:30pm.
+Tours in June and July will pick up late migrants and fascinating breeding behavior.
+Our spring and summer coastal tours will begin at 8am and finish around 4:30pm.
 With birders and other tourists gravitating to several well-known sites, we will instead head to some of the lesser-known areas of the Norfolk coast.
 We will come across a similar selection of species to those seen at better known sites but will hopefully enjoy our birds with less people around.

 Northern Wheatear is one of the iconic migrant passerines that arrives in Norfolk in early-spring and is usually one of the first migrant species to pass through the area as they move between their sub-Saharan wintering grounds and northern European breeding grounds.